randomTestOrgP/pg_tde-restored/documentation/docs/table-access-method.md

     === "via the SQL statement"

         Use the `ALTER SYSTEM SET` command.
-This requires superuser privileges.
+This requires superuser or ALTER SYSTEM privileges.

         This example shows how to set the `tde_heap` access method.
 Replace it with the `tde_heap_basic` if needed.